Leiqart/gta3-archipelago/README.md

 ### 1. Install the game files

 Open the gta3_game_files folder and drag & drop its entire content into your game folder (where GTA3.exe is located).
+(Make sure you have version 1.1 of GTA 3; you can easily find it online.)

 ### 2. Configure your connection